Joydeep10-py/Joydeep10-py/README.md

 # 💫 About Me:
 Computer Science student specializing in AI/ML and Java-based Data Structures and Algorithms.
-I am passionate about developing robust full-stack applications and architecting data pipelines to solve real-world problems through high-performance code
+I am passionate about developing robust full-stack applications and architecting data pipelines to solve real-world problems through high-performance code.

 ## 🌐 Socials: